charnley/blog/_drafts/2025-03-02-building-your-own-ai-and-e-ink-powered-art-gallery-local.md

   sleep_duration: 25200s # 7h
 ```

-and for a more advanced configuration that
+For a more advanced configuration that:

-- Wakes up at 4am
+- Wakes up at 4 am
-- Connectes to wifi
+- Connects to Wi-Fi
-- Tries to download image
+- Attempts to download an image
-- Shows X on image download failure
+- Displays an "X" if the image download fails
-- Shows image on success
+- Displays the image on success
-- Sends an estimate of the battery level to Home Assistant
+- Send an estimate of the battery level to Home Assistant

-will look like the following `yaml`.
+The configuration would look like the following yaml.

 <details markdown="1">
 <summary><b>Advanced ESPHome configuration</b></summary>